Namewee: Career

-In July 2009, Namewee composed the theme and ending songs for the latest Singaporean film 'Where Got Ghost?' which was released on 13 August 2009.
+In July 2009, Namewee composed the theme and ending songs for Singaporean film Where Got Ghost? which was released on 13 August 2009.

-He acted as the principal cast in "Potong Saga" and as the supporting cast in "Meter".
+He acted as the principal cast in Potong Saga and as the supporting cast in Meter.

 Namewee also made a video clip in the late of October 2009, titled Namewee fuck TNB.
 In the video, Namewee's house and Muar suffer a blackout at night, but the local TNB (Tenaga Nasional Berhad) branch office remains lit, while his brother is sitting for the examinations the following day, so Wee goes to TNB to look for answers, but the ensuing quarrel leads the security guards to escort him out of the facility.
-After that, Wee scolds TNB and tells them to 'go back to sleep'.
+After that, Wee scolds TNB with a genital words and tells them to 'go back to sleep'.
 The ending song is dedicated to attacking TNB, parodically insulting 'TNB' ('Tenaga Nasional Berhad') as "Tiu Nia Bu", foul language in Hokkien.

 In May 2010, Wee made a music video Handicap Goal, featuring himself and his friends, including teacher Hew, to celebrate the 2010 FIFA World Cup by playing football with women.

 On 26 August 2010, Wee made a music video titled Nah!
 2010 posting on YouTube criticising a school principal in Kulai, who was reported to have made racist remarks during a school assembly on 12 August 2010.
 The clip contained obscene language condemning the school principal and the Education Ministry.
 However, Wee was asked to give a statement in Kuala Lumpur police station and also Cyberjaya Investigation Unit for two times later.